-Change or Amend a Certificate
+Change or Amend a Birth or Death Certificate

 Legal statutes permit the Arkansas Department of Health to amend certificates with appropriate documentation.
 For each action, the Arkansas Department of Health must use a specific procedure that is mandated by law.
 Therefore, each case must be reviewed by our staff individually to determine what documents or actions will be required to make the requested amendment.